FWCorey/PlatformFacade/Documentation/Documentation.md

 ## Overview

-PlatformFacade provides automatic runtime initialization through the `PlatformManager` class, which uses reflection to discover and initialize IPlatform implementations at runtime.
+PlatformFacade provides automatic runtime initialization through the `PlatformManager` class, which uses reflection to discover and invoke `IPlatformInitializer` implementations that create `IPlatform` instances at runtime.

 ## Features

-- **Automatic Discovery**: Uses reflection to find IPlatform implementations
+- **Automatic Discovery**: Uses reflection to find `IPlatformInitializer` implementations
-- **Singleton Access**: Provides a static access point to the platform instance
+- **Singleton Access**: Provides a static access point to the platform instance via `PlatformManager.Current`
-- **Error Handling**: Logs errors when multiple implementations are found
+- **Resilient Initialization**: Tries multiple initializers and succeeds on the first valid platform instance
 - **Manual Control**: Supports manual initialization and platform setting

 ## Usage